spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 The following arguments apply to all modes unless otherwise specified.

 ``--subtract_background``
-  This is a boolean flag to specify whether the background should be subtracted.
-If None, the value in the :ref:`EXTRACT1D <extract1d_reffile>` reference file (if any) will be used.
-If not None, this parameter overrides the value in the reference file.
+  Flag to specify whether the background should be subtracted.
+If None or True, background subtraction will be performed if there are background regions specified in the reference file.
+If False, no background subtraction will be performed.
 Has no effect for NIRISS SOSS data.

 ``--apply_apcorr``
   Switch to select whether or not to apply an APERTURE correction during the